yuri-gushin/Roboo/README.txt

 Such deep level of verification weeds out the larger percentage of HTTP robots which do not use real browsers or implement full browser stacks, resulting in the mitigation of various web threats:
     - HTTP Denial of Service tools - e.g. Low Orbit Ion Cannon
-    - Vulnerability Scanning - e.g. Acunetix Web Vulnerability Scanner, Metasploit Pro
+    - Vulnerability Scanning - e.g. Acunetix Web Vulnerability Scanner, Metasploit Pro, Nessus
     - Web exploits
     - Spiders, Crawlers and other robotic evil